rchampeimont/transition-stories/A_Trans_Woman_Debunks_Anti-Trans_Rhetoric.md

 ## Conclusion
 There are still a few misconceptions I haven’t covered, like those about trans athletes.
 But I feel this article is long enough, and while trans athletes are a relatively niche topic, the issue is often used as a tool to attack **all** trans people’s rights.
 That said, I doubt readers of this newsletter would be misled by such flawed arguments.

-This isn’t just a scientific debate—it’s part of an ongoing cultural war aimed at erasing us from public life and stripping away our rights.
+This isn’t just a scientific debate — it’s part of an ongoing cultural war aimed at erasing us from public life and stripping away our rights.
 What’s at stake here are the lives of actual trans people.

 I hope this article gave you a better understanding of the trans perspective and that you learned something new about us.